 Use the vaporetto only if you strictly need it

-One way ticket vaporetto has a jaw dropping price of 7,50 euros.
+A one-way vaporetto ticket has a jaw dropping price of 7,50 euros.
 It last for 75’ but is still very much!
-Therefore our tip is to take the vaporetto only when you absolutely need it: Venice is a great city to explore by foot: you will strictly need to take the vaporetto only if you go to the islands.
+Therefore our tip is to take the vaporetto only when you absolutely need it.
+It's also important to know that water taxis can be very expensive.
+Venice is a great city to explore by foot: you will strictly need to take the vaporetto only if you go to the islands.
 If you do, be sure you buy the Venice city pass or at least the 24h ACTV ticket.

 Have a Prontopia Local to help you to get around the city